 Lung cancer, one of the most common cancers in the U.S., is a form of cancer that starts in any of the tissues in the lungs.
 This is separate from secondary lung cancers, which start elsewhere in the body and spread to lung tissue.

 The symptoms of lung cancer can be hard to spot in its earliest stages.
 Some people may not show any early signs of lung cancer at all.
 Most signs of lung cancer aren’t noticeable until the cancer has advanced.
-However, some of the most common signs and symptoms of lung cancer include:
+However, some of the most common signs and symptoms of a lung cancer patient include:

 - A sudden cough (unrelated to any bacterial or viral infection) that doesn’t go away